BEST METRONOME FOR DRUMMERS LIVE & PRACTICE

 - When buying the Korg MA-1 you have a choice between the blue above or the red and black color scheme

 Boss DB-90 Metronome

-This Boss DB-90 metronome is a big leap to the high end costing a fair bit.
+This Boss DB-90 metronome is a big leap to the high-end costing a fair bit.

 It has all the same basic features as the Korg MA-1 and more.
 The biggest difference is its larger size.
-The display, buttons and controls are larger and easier to use.
+The display, buttons, and controls are larger and easier to use.
 This metronome can also be mounted on the top of a cymbal stand, which is good for live.
 It is simply a higher quality, more substantial piece of equipment.
 This is a great metronome to run metronome and click for live drumming.
 From this Boss metronome, the click can be sent to your band.
-Another reason this is a great metronome for live is because it has a midi input so it can be controlled accordingly.
+Another reason this is a great metronome for live is that it has a midi input so it can be controlled accordingly.